Roblox business chief to depart

 Roblox, which operates a metaverse – a virtual place where people play and make transactions - gets 66 million daily users and is available on mobile devices, desktops, and Microsoft's MSFT.O Xbox.
 It is among the world's most popular gaming sites for children.

-The company said it promoted Christina Wootton to Chief Partnerships Officer, who will oversee all the company's business relationships, and hired Arvind KC for the newly created position of Chief People and Systems Officer, in the wake of Donato's imminent departure.
+The company said it promoted Christina Wootton to Chief Partnerships Officer, who will oversee all the company's business relationships, in the wake of Donato's imminent departure.

 Wootton has been at the company since 2014 and has worked with large brands and corporations including Gucci, Nike, Netflix and Disney to develop a presence in the Roblox metaverse, the company said.